Understanding Shady Lawn Areas

 There is no question that a lush, healthy lawn can be achieved in a shaded area with the right grass variety and some care.
 Fescue and Kentucky bluegrass are cool-season grasses and they work to great effect.
 But if you want warm season grasses, zoysia and buffalo grass also work great depending on climate, the amount of shade your lawn will receive and your level of commitment towards maintenance.

 Understanding what to grow in the shade, when to water (and when not to), and how to avoid its growth-crippling foot traffic issues can be used to help you transform your shady lawn into a well-curated green space that you’ll be proud of, regardless of season.
-If you have the right care and the right grass even the shadiest parts of your yard can become an integral part of your landscape.
+If you hire a gardener and choose the right grass variety, even the shadiest parts of your yard can become an integral part of your landscape.